Ensembl/ensembl-vdm-docs/src/docs/variant_relative_location.md

 | alt_sequence   | string          | New sequence

+Note:
-Note: For `alt_sequence`, in case of frameshift variants, "X" would be easier to handle than any of the other options for now.
+For `alt_sequence`, in case of frameshift variants, "X" would be easier to handle than any of the other options for now.
 In the future, we replace "X" with the new protein string.
+In case of deletion, `alt_sequence` will be "-"